Orientation

 SAIT Start: SAIT Start is an online onboarding experience developed specifically for first-year students to prepare them for academic success before beginning classes.
 The information remains accessible throughout the semester for quick and easy reference.
 Please ensure that you have a valid SAIT email and have registered for courses prior to accessing SAIT Start.

-PREP 100 The SAIT Experience: Get tips and insider information on time management, exam preparation, effective note-taking, and more through this free, online short course for new students.
+PREP 100 The SAIT Experience: Get tips and insider information on time management, exam preparation, effective note-taking, and more through this free, short online course for new students.
 Plus, learn about discussion boards, online communication, and submitting assignments online.
-You'll be registered in PREP 100 automatically, and course completion is recommended.
+You'll be registered in PREP 100 automatically in your first semester, and course completion is recommended.

 Additional orientations